vitalets/playwright-bdd/docs/index.md

 * Power of Playwright fixtures
 * [...a lot more](https://playwright.dev/docs/library#key-differences)

-## How playwright-bdd works
+## How Playwright-BDD works
-Typical command to run tests with `playwright-bdd` is the following:
+Typical command to run tests with Playwright-BDD is the following:
 ```
 npx bddgen && npx playwright test
 ```